 Robert McRuer’s work focuses on queer and crip cultural studies and critical theory.
-He is in the process of completing a book titled Crip Times: Disability, Globalization, and Resistance, was released in January 2018.
+His most recent book, Crip Times: Disability, Globalization, and Resistance, was released in January 2018.
 Crip Times considers locations of disability within contemporary political economies and the roles that disabled movements and representations play in countering hegemonic forms of globalization.
 His first book, The Queer Renaissance: Contemporary American Literature and the Reinvention of Lesbian and Gay Identities, centered on contemporary lgbt writers, particularly lgbt writers of color, and his second book, Crip Theory: Cultural Signs of Queerness and Disability, attended to cultural sites where critical queerness and disability contest heteronormativity and compulsory able-bodiedness.

 Crip Theory: Cultural Signs of Queerness and Disability.
 Cultural Front Series.
-New York and London: New York University Press, 2006.
+New York: New York University Press, 2006.
 Finalist for a 2007 Lambda Literary Award in LGBT Studies.
 Winner of the 2007 Alan Bray Memorial Book Award (presented by the GL/Q Caucus of the Modern Language Association).

 The Queer Renaissance: Contemporary American Literature and the Reinvention of Lesbian and Gay Identities.
-New York and London: New York University Press, 1997.
+New York: New York University Press, 1997.

 Sex and Disability.
 Co-Editor with Anna Mollow.
-Durham and London: Duke University Press, 2012.
+Durham: Duke University Press, 2012.